 Customer Experiences Have Eclipsed the Four P’s of Marketing

 The modern consumer thinks and shops differently than consumers did in the past.
-And this fundamentally changes the way marketers approach their craft.
+And this fundamentally changes the way you, the marketer, should approach your marketing plan.
 Take the four P’s of marketing, for instance—product, price, place and promotion.
-The first two P’s have now been clearly eclipsed by experiences: 84% of consumers say experiences are more important than a brand’s product or services, and 66% of customers prioritize a personalized experience over price.
+The first two P’s have now been clearly eclipsed by experiences: 84% of consumers say their customer experience is more important than a brand’s product or services, and 66% of customers prioritize a personalized experience over price.

 Place?
 Even that’s been trumped by experiences.
 You’d better have what the customer wants, in the place they want it (over their mobile phone, delivered to their home, call center, or brick and mortar, etc.), when they want it.
 Or you’ll fall short of expectations.